gsa-oes/office-of-evaluation-sciences/_team/hyunsoo-chang.md

   - 2016
   - 2017
 agency:
-  - Health and Human Services
-  - Social Security
-  - Postal Service
   - Agriculture
   - Defense
+  - Health and Human Services
   - Office of Personnel Management
+  - Postal Service
-  - Education
+  - Social Security
   - Transportation
   - Treasury
 home: Non-profit
 title: Associate Fellow
 ---

-Hyunsoo’s work has focused on increasing retirement security, economic mobility, and access to government online portals, working with the Department of Defense, Health and Human Services, and Social Security Administration, among others.
-Generally, he is interested in streamlining and simplifying points of interaction with and within the government.
-He comes from the behavioral design non-profit ideas42, where he focused on consumer finance and economic mobility projects.
+Hyunsoo Chang  is interested in streamlining and simplifying interactions with and within the Federal government using quick and low-cost solutions.
+His work at OES has included increasing retirement security and economic mobility for military Servicemembers, farmers, and the aging population, improving government recruitment processes, encouraging intra-agency collaboration, and promoting meaningful use of electronic health records.
+He joins OES from the behavioral design consulting non-profit, ideas42, where he focused on consumer finance and economic mobility projects.